2014 Wang–Zhang meetings: Shanghai Media Group and Shanghai Television visit

 After the meeting, Wang continued his trip to visit Shanghai Media Group and Shanghai Television.
 At Shanghai Television, Wang urged the Chinese mainland government to lift bans against certain Taiwanese websites to allow Chinese mainland people to see more shows, especially regarding Taiwanese films, TV programs and pop music.
 Responding to Wang's remark, the Taiwan Affairs Office said that they don't rule the Internet in mainland China, but rather "manage" it according with the existing law.

 14 February 2014

 Shanghai school for children of Taiwanese businessmen visit

 Speaking in a forum at a school for children of Taiwanese businessmen in Shanghai, Wang said that his visit to Nanjing was aimed to build mutual understanding between both sides of the Taiwan Strait.
-He said that from his experience studying abroad, misunderstanding between people can caused by cultural differences, such that accepting differences and respecting other is something easy to understand but difficult to put into practice.
+He said that from his experience studying abroad, misunderstanding between people can be caused by cultural differences, such that accepting differences and respecting other is something easy to understand but difficult to put into practice.